cthuynh91/mricoils/README.md

 # mricoils
-Forked from Phil Beatty's repository for an ISMRM course
+Forked from Phil Beatty's repository for an ISMRM course.
+Changing formatting to Python3, PEP 8, etc.